diafygi/byoFS/README.md

 `pxhr` is the returned object by the read and write callbacks.
 It is inspired by the XMLHttpRequest‎ object, but only includes two keys.

-`pxhr.statusText` contains the same responses as a normal [xhr.statusText](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest#Properties).
-However, if byoFS had a problem decrypting the return of a "200 OK" request, the statusText will be updated to an error status code and message.
+`pxhr.status` contains the same responses as a normal [xhr.status](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest#Properties).
+However, if byoFS had a problem decrypting the return of a 200 request, the status will be updated to an error status code and message.

 `pxhr.responseText` contains the contents of the response similar to [xhr.responseText](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest#Properties).
 This is always returns a string or null, so if you encode another filetype to a string during `fs.write()`, you will need to decode it.
 If you have set a file as public, the `pxhr.responseText` for your `fs.write()` callback will be the public direct link to the file.